zlthinker/zlthinker.github.io/_includes/about.md

   <img src="/images/3DGS_Lei.jpg" alt="Your Avatar">
   <div class="content">
     Hi, I'm Lei Zhou, a machine learning engineer working in Apple since 2020.
-    I am interested in 3D learning tasks related with multi-view geometry, 3D reconstruction, volumetric video and large model training, to create a virtual world with the best quality for everyone.
-Know me more from the links: <a href="https://scholar.google.com/citations?user=4szsHuQAAAAJ&hl=zh-CN">Google Scholar</a> / <a href="https://www.instagram.com/zl_thinker/">Instagram</a> / <a href="https://www.linkedin.com/in/lei-zhou-838b21126/">LinkedIn</a> <strong>&#8801;</strong> .
+    I am interested in 3D learning tasks related with multi-view geometry, 3D reconstruction, volumetric video and large model training.
+I enjoy travelling and creation as well.
+My passion is to make the splendor of the world accessible to everyone through virtual reality.
+Know me more from the links: <a href="https://scholar.google.com/citations?user=4szsHuQAAAAJ&hl=zh-CN">Google Scholar</a> / <a href="https://www.instagram.com/zl_thinker/">Instagram</a> / <a href="https://www.linkedin.com/in/lei-zhou-838b21126/">LinkedIn</a>. <strong>&#8801;</strong>
   </div>
 </div>